Baby Face: The Allure of Cute Dogs

 Research by Kringelbach and others suggests that this baby schema may extend beyond physical characteristics to include “positive infant sounds and smells.”
 It’s not hard to imagine that these findings could also be applicable to puppy whimperingopens in a new tab and barking, and that unmistakable puppy odor.

 A preference for kindchenschema occurs early in human development.
-In a study by Borgi et al. (2014), researchers used eye tracking to determine that both children and adults looked longer at pictures rated high in infantile characteristics than at those rated low.
+In a studyopens in a new tab, researchers used eye tracking to determine that both children and adults looked longer at pictures rated high in infantile characteristics than at those rated low.
 This held true for pictures of humans, cats and dogs.
 And as research by Dekay and McClelland has shown, humans like animals who appear more humanlike; our concern for the well-being of a species correlates strongly with the species’ similarity to ourselves.

 This partially explains why pet parentsopens in a new tab have a tendency to anthropomorphize their companion animals.
 I often talk to Millie as though she can understand every wordopens in a new tab, and I put her in her bed and arrange everything for her comfort, much as I did for my son when he was small.
 Some persist in treating their dogs like children even when it clearly aggravates the dog.
 Although it might not bother all dogs, most dogs you see wearing cute clothing and bows in their hair would probably prefer no clothing or no bows.
 (When groomers put a bow on Millie, she has a fit and usually manages to remove it on the car ride home.)